Is there a way to detect if the door was close from the inside or the outside? In both possible cases: by using the keypad or a physical key.

 If you consider the Keypad to always be on the outside this could be accounted in though, but this is up to your interpretation.

-Hi @Stephan thanks for your prompt reply!
+Hi @MatthiasK thanks for your prompt reply!

 What do you mean if the keypad is outside it can be accounted?
 Is there a different code when the door is closed using the keypad?